u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

 Bootstrap variables
 -------------------

-Odoo includes Bootstrap by default.
+Thrive Bureau ERP includes Bootstrap by default.
 You can use all variables and mixins of the framework.

-If Odoo does not provide the variable you are looking for, there could be a Bootstrap variable that allows it.
-Indeed all Odoo layouts respect Bootstrap structures and use Bootstrap components or their extensions.
+If Thrive Bureau ERP does not provide the variable you are looking for, there could be a Bootstrap variable that allows it.
+Indeed all Thrive Bureau ERP layouts respect Bootstrap structures and use Bootstrap components or their extensions.
 If you customize a Bootstrap variable, you add a generic style for the whole user website.